tinyBigGAMES/SparkGameToolkit/README.md

 - Please extract the contents of the archive to your preferred directory.
 - Incorporate the `installdir\src` directory into Delphi’s library path to ensure the library's source files are discoverable for any project.
 For project-specific access, append the same to the project's search path.
 - Proceed to open `SparkGameToolkit.groupproj` in Delphi to compile and execute the examples, demonstrations, and tools.
 This will provide a comprehensive display of the toolkit's capabilities and its application methodology.
 - For further insights into utilization, refer to the samples provided within the `installdir\examples` directory.
 To observe the Spark Game Toolkit features in action, compile and execute the `Testbed` application.
 It is imperative to construct the `Data.zip` archive since it is a prerequisite for most examples.
 To assemble the archive, initiate `Testbed`, and navigate to `Build Zip Archive` menu option.
+Alternatively, click the `_BuildArc.bat` file in the `installdir\bin` folder.
+- You can use `_ConvertVideo.bat` and `_ConvertAudio.bat` to convert video/audio to SGT compatible formats.
+You can call them like such: `_ConvertVideo.bat "source.[mp4]" "dest.MPG"` or `_ConvertVideo.bat "source.[mp4]" "dest.OGG"`.
+The source file can be any format supported by **ffmpeg**.
+See `ffmpeg.txt` in `installdir\bin` for details.
 - You **MUST** include `SGT.dll` with your projects.
 It's just a dependency DLL, containing compiled 3rd party open-source C libraries used to make the toolkit.
 See <a href="THIRDPARTY.md" target="_blank">THIRDPARTY.md</a> for details.

 ### Minimal Example